amirmohammadii/YOLO-object-detection/README.md

 2. Run ```python  yolo_video.py  --input  videos/car.mp4   --output  output/car.avi  --yolo  yolo-coco```

-## Real-Time Detection on a Webcam
+## Real-Time detection on a webcam

 Running YOLO on test data isn't very interesting if you can't see the result.
 Instead of running it on a bunch of images let's run it on the input from a webcam!